K4vabanga/PT_START_INT-12/README.md

 1. Clone the project from the repository using `git clone https://github.com/K4vabanga/PT_START_INT-12.git`
 2. Install Docker
 3. Create a Docker image using `docker build /path/to/repository`
-4. Run the Docker container using `docker run /path/to/repository`
+4. Run the Docker container using `docker run -p 5555:5555 <image_name>`
-5. The report can be viewed at `http://localhost:5555/index.php`
+5. The report can be viewed at `http://localhost:5555`

 ## Additional Information